 A Revegetation Management Plan will be prepared and implemented for the renaturalisation of parts of Duck Creek and A'Becketts Creek and rehabilitation of the riparian corridor.
-Only species that are representative of PCT 920 (Mangrove Forests in estuaries of the Sydney Basin Bioregion and South East Corner Bioregion) will be used in the revegetation of the riparian zone.
+In areas that are within the tidal limits of Duck Creek and A'Becketts Creek only species that are representative of PCT 920 (Mangrove Forests in estuaries of the Sydney Basin Bioregion and South East Corner Bioregion) will be used in the revegetation.
 Species that are locally native, are urban-resilient, and are likely to provide native fauna habitat and foraging value will be preferred.
+Elsewhere, revegetation must use species that are representative of the most appropriate plant community type in each location, depending on levels of inundation, salinity levels, and elevation as determined by an ecologist.
+Note: The most appropriate PCT may include the following: 1234, 1136, 781, 1808, 849, and 1800.

 Sydney Metro is responsible for delivering this Revegetation Management Plan.